rails-girls-summer-of-code/summer-of-code/guide/projects.md

 <p>In the proposal you are asked to:</p>
 <ul>
-<li>provide information on the project (description and background)
+<li>provide information on the project (description and background)</li>
-<li>suggest issues and features for students to work on which provide a goal that is a valuable contribution to your project
+<li>suggest issues and features for students to work on which provide a goal that is a valuable contribution to your project</li>
 </ul>